-The employee becomes vested in the pension system after 5 years of service (10 years if hired on or after 7/1/2011).
-If employment is terminated prior to the 5 or 10 year period, the member contributions may be refunded, and all service credit will be lost.
-Should employment terminate after 5 or 10 years service, service and contributions will be held until such time as the faculty/staff member is eligible to retire.
+The employee becomes vested in the pension system after 10 years of service (if hired on or after 7/1/2011).
+If employment is terminated prior to the 10 year vesting period, the member contributions may be refunded, and all service credit will be lost.
+Should employment terminate after 10 years service, service and contributions can remain with the pension until such time as the faculty/staff member is eligible to retire.
 Please review the Pension handbook for more information.

 MSPS uses two types of service credit in determining benefits.
 Eligibility Service is required to qualify for most benefits.
 It is earned at the rate of one full year of eligibility service in each fiscal year that a member works a minimum of 500 hours (excluding overtime).
 Creditable Service is credit used to calculate the actual dollar amount of any benefit.
 It is based on the number of months worked and is determined by comparing the normal hours worked during the fiscal year to the standard hours for the member’s position.